Bangor University - North Wales Clinical Psychology Programme

 Recent areas in which trainees have carried out research:

-We hold an annual research conference where the trainees present their research projects through presentations and posters.
+We hold an annual research conference where trainees present their research projects through presentations and posters.
 We invite new entry trainees to this conference before they start on the programme.

 - There are no unseen written examinations on the programme